johnnygreco/johnnygreco/README.md

 ## Hi, I'm Johnny 👋

-I am an applied machine learning scientist.
+I am an applied research scientist 👨‍🔬, software developer 👨‍💻, and perpetual builder 🚀.

 Some fun facts about me 🙈
 - 🔭 I used to be an astronomer.